SWTOR-Slicers/Essential-Tools-Downloads-and-Guides/README.md

 # Essential tools' downloads and guides
 Please download all these tools to be able to import and work with SWTOR models and materials in Blender.
+For a better comprehension of their use, check our **[Wiki](https://github.com/SWTOR-Slicers/WikiPedia/wiki)**.

 ### ExtracTOR (Windows app):
 **Extracts the game assets from SWTOR's files (replaces the old Slicers GUI app).**